 ITU has mainstreamed the needs of LDCs in all its activities, programmes and projects to achieve its commitments under the Istanbul Programme of Action (IPoA) 2011-2020

 .
-The IPoA, adopted by the Fourth UN Conference on the LDCs in Istanbul in 2011, is a result-oriented programme of action for the sustainable development of LDCs.
-It recognizes ICT networks as an infrastructure priority on par with water, electricity, and transport, and includes a call to "significantly increase access to telecommunication services and strive to provide 100 per cent access to the Internet by 2020".
+The IPoA, adopted by the Fourth UN Conference on the LDCs in Istanbul, Turkey, in 2011.
+It is a result-oriented programme of action for the sustainable development of LDCs.
+The IPoA recognizes ICT networks as an infrastructure priority on par with water, electricity, and transport, and includes a call to "significantly increase access to telecommunication services and strive to provide 100 per cent access to the Internet by 2020".

 ITU's mandate is to connect the unconnected and to help the most vulnerable countries take advantage of ICTs for development, including through the provision of concentrated assistance